art19/peaks.js/README.md

   // Colour for the overview waveform
   overviewWaveformColor: 'rgba(0,0,0,0.2)',

+  // Vertical padding in pixel to add to the overview waveform highlight rectangle.
+Defaults to 11px
+  overviewHighlightRectanglePadding: 11,

+  // Opacity of the overview waveform highlight rectangle.
+Defaults to 0.3
+  overviewHighlightRectangleOpacity: 0.3,

   // Colour for segments on the waveform
   segmentColor: 'rgba(255, 161, 39, 1)',